 As noted in earlier Bulletins, The City of Toronto Building Department and building authorities in other municipalities have put Building Permit processing and construction site inspections "on hold."
+The decisions to suspend these services raise questions for architects who may be retained to provide architectural services on projects that proceed into construction despite the inability to obtain a Building Permit.

-The decisions to suspend these services raise questions for architects who may be retained to provide on an emergency project related to COVID-19 control may be at relatively low risk of attracting a claim related to lack of a Building Permit.
+The Building Code Act and Regulation under the Architects Act still apply.
+Architects who are engaged on an emergency project related to COVID-19 control may be at relatively low risk of attracting a claim related to lack of a Building Permit.
 However, projects unrelated to the COVID-19 emergency are in a different category.
-Any architect who is providing general review services on a project where a Building reports in order to reduce the risk of a claim or complaint.
+Any architect who is providing general review services on a project where a Building Permit has not been issued should consider utilizing a disclaimer on all relevant correspondence and reports in order to reduce the risk of a claim or complaint.
 The following is recommended.